Dheavyman/More-Recipes/README.md

 #### Who can contribute?
     Anyone!.
 This application is open to all those who want to contribute to open-source development and are willing to follow the set standards for contributing.

-#### Is there a set standard for pull requests to this repository?
-    Yes, there are set conventions for pull requests to this repository and can be found in the project wiki.

 #### What language was used to develop this application?
     This project is a full stack Javascript application